BuoyantIO/hazl-orders-playground/README.md

 └── warehouse-oakland.yaml
 ```

-For each version, there are four copies of the Orders application:
+For each version, there are two copies of the Orders application:

 - `orders-hpa`: HAZL version of the orders app with Horizontal Pod Autoscaling
 - `orders-nohpa`: HAZL version of the orders app without Horizontal Pod Autoscaling
-- `orders-topo-hpa`: Topology Aware Hints version of the orders app with Horizontal Pod Autoscaling
-- `orders-topo-nohpa`: Topology Aware Hints version of the orders app without Horizontal Pod Autoscaling

-There are soft links to the `nohpa` versions of the applications, `orders` and `orders-topo`.
-We will reference these in the steps.
+The `hpa` version of the application, `orders` is soft-linked to `orders-app-oha-bb/orders-hpa`.

 More information on [oha](https://github.com/hatoo/oha) and [bb](https://github.com/BuoyantIO/bb).

 More information on the [Colorwheel](https://github.com/BuoyantIO/colorwheel) application.

 ## IMPORTANT!
 Building the `oha` Load Generator